 - The 13/14 year old students are from all across the ability range, and prefer it if you use language they understand: deadly not pathogenic, find not identify, use not utilize.

-- Use imaginative language to describe your work, to grab the students’ attention by giving a real sense of what your work involves.
+- Use imaginative language to describe your work, to grab the students’ attention by giving a real sense of what your work involves and making it relevant to them.

 - Show your one sentence description to someone else – not a scientist working in your field!